Joystream/joystream-landing/testnets/rome/forum-module.md

 - `ForumSudoId`: Identifies a forum sudo authority, is integer.

 - `TopicCategory`: Represents a subcategory, and includes a title, creation date, `ForumSudoId` of creator, parent  category (if not root), and short topic description text.
-Is identified with an integer.
+Is identified with an integer which is unique across all objects in all subtopics.

 - `Thread`: Represents a thread, and includes a title, creation date and `ForumUserId` of creator.
-Is identified with an integer.
+Is identified with an integer which is unique across all objects in all subtopics.

 - `Post`: Represents a thread post, and includes a linked list of body texts, one entry per edit (chronologically ordered) - corresponding to edit history, initial body text (not in list to disqualify otherwise invalid empty list state), creation date and `ForumUserId` of creator.
+Is identified with an integer which is unique across all objects in all subtopics and threads.

+- `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, a hash of the moderated body text, post identifier, a text rationale and the `ForumSudoId` of moderator.

+- `ThreadEntry`: Represents the presence of a post, or a moderated post, in a thread.
+Includes a reference to a `Post` or a `ModeratedPost` (but not both), a thread identifier and a thread position identifier representing position in thread.
 Is identified with an integer.

-- `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, a text rationale and the `ForumSudoId` of moderator.

-- `ThreadEntry`: ..
+## State

+- `TopicCategoriesById`: Map category identifier to corresponding `TopicCategory`.

+- `ThreadById`: Map combined topic category identifier to corresponding `Thread`.

+- `PostById`: Map post identifier to corresponding

 ## Events